david-res/lv_port_stm32f429_disco-gauge_ili9488/README.md

 Cheap development board with 240x320 TFT, Resistive touch pad, 180 MHz MCU with 256kB RAM + 64 MBit SDRAM and GPU.

+EDIT: This port is working with ILI9488 480x320 TFT and Capacitive Touch (FT6236)

 The CubeMX drivers are used to initilaize the peripheries.

 In *hal_stm_lvgl/tft/tft.h* you can enable/disable external frame buffer placement and GPU usage.